James Yate Johnson

 Johnson explored the São Vicente Caves after being informed of their existence by locals on Madeira in 1885.
 The caves were opened to the public on 1 October 1996, being one of the first caves of volcanic origins to be opened to the public in Portugal.

+Family

 He was the son of John Henry Johnson and Ann Yate, also brother of John Henry Johnson (patent attorney).